theprocessguru/Business-Process/README.md

-#Integrated Business Empowerment Network (IBEN)
+Integrated Business Empowerment Network (IBEN)
-Creator of the Process Guru Way.
+Creator of the Process Guru Way and the 4 pillars to success.
 Invest in Process
 Invest in Tools
 Invest in Clarity